-This rule will create a temporary safety zone in Pago Pago Harbor.
-The safety zone will close the harbor to all vessels not authorized by the COTP for entry into, transiting, or anchoring within the port for the duration of the event.
-The COTP will authorize registered participants, support vessels, and enforcement vessels to enter and remain in the zone.
-No other vessels would be permitted to enter the safety zone without obtaining permission from the COTP or a designated representative.
+This rule will create a permanent special local regulation in Pago Pago Harbor.
+The regulated area will close the harbor to all vessels not authorized by the COTP for entry into, transiting, or anchoring within the port for the duration of the event.
+The COTP will authorize registered participants, support vessels, and enforcement vessels to enter and remain in the area.
+No other vessels will be permitted to enter the regulated area without obtaining permission from the COTP or a designated representative.
 The harbor will remain closed until the Coast Guard issues an "All Clear" after races have concluded and the harbor is deemed safe for normal operations.
-This rule will not require any vessel already moored to evacuate the port, provided that they are moored in such a way that they do not interfere with the progress of the event.
+This rule will not require any vessel already moored to evacuate the port, provided they are moored in such a way that they do not interfere with the event.
 The proposed regulatory text appears at the end of this document.